AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Overview/what-does-ocs-do.md

 ## Data organization

-After setting up data collection, you can use the Sequential Data Store (SDS) to store, retrieve, and analyze any type of streaming data.
+After setting up data collection, you can use the Sequential Data Store (SDS) to store, retrieve, and organize any type of streaming data.
 Typically, developers use the SDS as part of their customized applications.

 To organize and use the data in the SDS, you need to understand the basic features of the system: